 Before you file your taxes, make sure you take advantage of the many ways you can owe less—or get more back.
 Start by gathering proof of any deductions you want to take.
 For example, if you’re paying on a student loan, you can deduct the interest from that.
 If you own a small business, you’ll have plenty of deductions for your home office and travel expenses.
 Plus, in most cases, you can deduct your contributions to charity and certain retirement accounts, so gather any receipts or bank statements that show these expenses if you want to get more back at tax time.

 If you have questions about the new tax laws or want to learn more ways to maximize your return, consider hiring a tax professional to do your taxes in 2019.
-But whether you hire a tax pro or do the job yourself, make sure you get started early to avoid feeling stressed as April approaches!
+But whether you hire a tax pro or do the job yourself with an online tax service, make sure you get started early to avoid feeling stressed as April approaches!

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.